kigary/update-pr-from-branch-name/README.md

 ## Overview

-The **Update Pull Request from Branch Name** GitHub Action is designed to automatically update the title and body of a pull request (PR) based on the branch name.
+The **Update Pull Request from Branch** GitHub Action is designed to automatically update the title and body of a pull request (PR) based on the branch name.
 This action is especially useful when working with PRs that follow a specific naming convention, containing an issue ticket number and a summary.

 **Author**: kigary